You Are the First Line of Defense

 National Cyber Security Awareness Month

 The cyber threat to our Army and our Nation has become pervasive and increasingly sophisticated.
 There is an inherent risk to our forces, our Soldiers and our communities.
-Adversaries constantly probe and attempt to exploit our networks, seeking information that is personal in nature such as personally identifiable information, and operational in nature to access, exploit and impact our military capabilities.
+Adversaries constantly probe and attempt to exploit our networks, seeking personally identifiable information and operational in nature.
+The cyber threat is REAL, GROWING, and SOPHISTICATED.

 Compliance with information security policy, directives and instructions by users is of the foundation of our defense against adversaries in cyberspace.
 Success in cyber operations is a team effort and we depend on your awareness of the cyber threat and commitment to right action.

 This means you are our first line of defense!
 Each Soldier, Army civilian and contractor has a vital role in ensuring mission accomplishment, while keeping our Soldiers and systems safe when connecting online.
 You are accountable for everything you do in cyberspace.